babsorams/2_stage_coag_addition/[2 stage coagulant addition][Spring 2018].md

 Use this section to explain your method file.
 This could be broken up into several components as shown below:

 ### States
-Here, you should describe the function of each state in your method file, both in terms of its overall purpose and also in terms of the details that make it distinct from other states.
-For example:
+describe the function of each state in method file
-\begin{itemize}
-<<<<<<< HEAD
 ***I don't know why the template kept the format of Overleaf***

 **{OFF}** - Resting state of ProCoDA.
 All sensors, relays, and pumps are turned off.